SJROHRXD/ydkjsy/README.md

                 https://github.com/tc39/proposal-array-from-async
         ◻ how JS is implemented for web browsers is the only reality that matters ◻ browser-based JS engines
+        ◻ contains() vs includes() conflict
-        ◻
+        ◻ smooshgate
+        ◻ "Additional ECMAScript Features for Web Browsers" *reference appendix ◻ the global escape / unescape()
+        ◻ web API's that look like JS
+        ◻ not specified in JS but because of universal utility, defined by JS environments ◻ an alert() call is JS, but alert itself is "a guest" ◻

 ## Surveying JS